Culture

 Bluesfest Director Peter Noble said: “My greatest fear is what our live music industry is going to look like in a couple of years if we don’t get disposable income to a point where people will spend their money.”

 We saw this earlier in the year when Splendour in the Grass was cancelled.
-When tickets went on sale, they were priced at around $450 for a GA ticket and $650 for a VIP - a cost that was likely indicative of high cost of insurance and the astronomical cost of paying international artists to attend when the buying power of the Australian dollar is at an all time low.
+When tickets went on sale, they were priced at around $450 for a GA ticket and $650 for a VIP – a cost that was likely indicative of the high cost of insurance and the astronomical cost of paying international artists to attend when the buying power of the Australian dollar is at an all time low.

 I went to Coachella in 2017, and the price for that 3-day festival was $500 US for general admission – a much higher price when you adjust for inflation and the exchange rate.
 And let me tell you, the festival was full, with plenty of international attendees.